-Document Title: Public Participation
+Public Participation

 It shall be the policy of the Charter SELPA that public hearings, adequate notice of the hearings, and an opportunity for comment available to the general public, including individuals with disabilities and parents of children with disabilities, are held prior to the adoption of any policies and/or regulations needed to comply with part B of the IDEA.
 Per the Charter SELPA Local Plan, policies are adopted by the Charter CEO Council.
 The Charter SELPA RLA/AU may request input from the Executive Committee as policies are developed.
 Appropriate notice shall be provided prior to adoption of policies by the Charter SELPA CEO Council.
-Proposed policies will be posted to the EI Dorado Charter SELPA website.
+Proposed policies will be posted to the El Dorado Charter SELPA website.
 This will allow for review and comment by the public, parents of children with disabilities, or individuals with disabilities.
 Charter CEO Council typically meets twice per year and meetings may take place through teleconference.
-For the purposes of this section, locations, connected by electronic means, through either audio, video, or both.
+For the purposes of this section, "teleconference" means a meeting where the members are in different locations, connected by electronic means, through either audio, video, or both.